 The scenic Ssese Islands are an archipelago of 84 islands found in Lake Victoria.
 Locals love to take their vacation in the islands quiet sandy beaches.
 The journey to the islands from Entebbe takes 3 hours by ferry or 45 from Bukakata.
 The route through Entebbe by ferry will take you through the beautiful Lake Victoria and fishing villages.
 The largest island is Bugala in Kalangala town.
 Other islands include Bulago and Bukasa which all have excellent white sand beaches.
 Fishing and tourism are the main economic activities in the islands.
 Visitors on Ssese Islands tour will have opportunities to spot several bird species, monkeys, crocodile, hippos and a few antelope species.

 Uganda Wildlife Education Centre

 The centre is located in Entebbe and set up by the Uganda government for education and conservation purposes.
 The centre was recently revamped and has grown considerably in recent years.
 The population and variety of animals, birds and reptiles has increased.
 Visitors to Uganda for short workshops and conferences can find the centre a perfect place to get a taste of what Uganda has to offer in terms of both flora and fauna.

-Uganda is blessed with several mountains but Mount Rwenzori stands out.
-Located at the border between Uganda and DR Congo, tourists love hiking to the top of the mountains snow-capped Margherita peak.
+Uganda is blessed with several mountains but the Rwenzori mountains stands out.
+Located at the border between Uganda and DR Congo, tourists love hiking to the top of the snow-capped Margherita peak.
 The mountain slopes are covered with dense forests that are inhabited by primates, forest hogs and several bird and butterfly species.

 The Sipi falls are some of the most stunning waterfalls in Uganda.
-Located at the foot of Mount Elgon, they are one of the most visited waterfalls in Uganda.
+Located at the foot of Mount Elgon, the Sipi Falls are one of the most visited waterfalls in Uganda.
 There are three levels with the top level attracting more travelers.